jeff-hykin/universify/story.md

 Lets focus on a few points:
  <!-- like bash not doing any syntax checks or powershell's absurd stop-parsing operator `--%`.
 And while the gritty details can be found in [my stack overflow answer](https://stackoverflow.com/a/67292076/4367134), lets focus on two important points: -->
-1. This is 1 of 7 (hopefully) interesting things.
-If a section gets boring, skip to the next.
-Part 6 is the apex of the journey.
-2. The script above doesn't merely work for hello world.
-Powershell code added to the bottom of that script will work (or not work) as it normally would on Windows.
-Any bash/zsh/sh program can also be safely embedded into that script, with `#>` being the only text that would need to be escaped.
+1. This is 1 of 7 (hopefully) in1.
+This is 1 of 7 (hopefully) interesting things.
+If a section gets boring, skip to the next.ely work for hello world.
+All powershell code will work (or not work) as it normally would on Windows.
+99.999% of bash/zsh/sh will also work without modification (just paste it in there).
+The only exception for bash is that the sequence `#>` needs to be escaped (even if it appears in a bash comment).
 3. How is this little script possible?
    - At runtime, Windows only cares about the file extension (.ps1).
 That extension tells Windows to run the file as powershell.
-On Linux and MacOS, the file extension doesn't matter.
-They use the shebang `#!/usr/bin/env sh` to know how to execute it.
-But this only explains half of what is going on.
+On good operating systems like Linux and MacOS, the file extension happens to not matter.
+They use the shebang (`#!/usr/bin/env sh`) to know how to run the script.
-   - The other part is: why doesn't the script error on one system or the other?
-The answer is simple.
-Every line of that file is simultaneously valid bash and valid powershell (a [polyglot program](https://www.youtube.com/watch?v=2L6EE6ZgURE)).
-Bash and powershell have a lot of syntax overlap, and we can use the overlap/non-overlap to our advantage.
-Those details are quite fun, but this post is already long so those who are curious will need to read [my stack overflow answer](https://stackoverflow.com/a/67292076/4367134).
+   - That explains the execution, but why doesn't the script error on one system or the other?
+Simple.
+Every line of that file is valid bash and valid powershell at the same time.
+Its a [polyglot program](https://www.youtube.com/watch?v=2L6EE6ZgURE).
+Bash and powershell have a lot of overlap in their syntax.
+We use the overlap/non-overlap to our advantage.
+[The details are really fun](https://stackoverflow.com/a/67292076/4367134), but lets stay focused: I want a universal script not two scripts in one file.

 <!-- While cute, this script is only semi-universal because it is merely two platform-specific scripts in one file.
 I wouldn't be writing this post if the true universal script was anything less than a unified (one language), practical, editable (not compiled/mangled), standalone (no side-effects), reliable (version-pinned spec-based), general-purpose script with support for packages/modules. -->